Einstein manifolds of negative lower bounds on curvature operator of the second Kind: Proof of Theorem

+where $R$ denotes the Riemann curvature tensor.
+Our approach begins by expressing $\langle \Delta R, R\rangle$ in terms of the curvature operator of the second kind under the cone condition \eqref{1.1} for Einstein manifolds.

-We recall some curvature notations on $(M^n, g)$: $R$ represents the Riemann curvature operator, $W$ represents the Weyl tensor, $\mathring{R}$ represents the curvature operator of the second kind, $\l_1\le\l_2\le \cdots\le \l_N$ are the eigenvalues of $\mathring{R}$, and $\bar\l=\sum_{j=1}^N \l_j/N$ is the average of $\l_j$ .
-To prove the main theorem, we conduct several computations involving the Riemann curvature through the curvature operator of the second kind on Einstein manifolds.
+We recall some curvature notations on $(M^n, g)$: $R$ represents the Riemann curvature operator, $W$ represents the Weyl tensor, $\mathring{R}$ represents the curvature operator of the second kind, $\l_1\le\l_2\le \cdots\le \l_N$ are the eigenvalues of $\mathring{R}$, and $\bar\l=\sum_{j=1}^N \l_j/N$ is the average of $\l_j$.
+To prove the main theorem, we conduct several computations involving the Riemann curvature through the curvature operator of the second kind on Einstein manifolds. \begin{lemma} Let $(M^n,g)$ be an $n$-dimensional Einstein manifold.
+Then